spgitmonish/AdvancedLaneFinding/Final Submission/report/Project4 Report.md

 | 1127, 720 | 960, 720 |
 | 203, 720 | 200, 720 |

 These vertices works really well when we consider the area in focus(source vertices).
 I say really well because the bird's eye view shows that the line is almost parallel after transformation.
+Here is an example of how the perspective transform looks on one of the test set images.

 ![AreaInFocus](AreaInFocus.jpg)
 <p align="center">